ankitpro/devops/Linux/linux commands.md

 ```
 This is a menu of subcategories you can jump to by placing your cursor on a menu item and pressing the Enter key.
 After you’re in a subcategory, type the letter u to go back up one level.
 To see additional commands, press the H or ? key.

 > NOTE:</br>
 In the help section, press l to exit help and return to the info page.
-Use q to quit the info
-document and return to the command line.
+Use q to quit the info document and return to the command line.

+> Tip: </br>
+You can learn a lot from info documentation.
+Try executing the info command with no arguments.
+Then scroll down to the menu section, pick a category, press the Enter key, and start exploring.